MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 [![Extra Attribute]({{ images }}/extra-attrib.png)]({{ images }}/extra-attrib.png)

 Oh no!
 Since that default value we have sitting in there wasn't cleared out, and since it doesn't already exist on the points, we wound up creating some attribute called `thicknessscale` with a value of `1.0`!
 That's sort of annoying.
-If the user didn't ask for an attribute to created, we should really just leave it alone.
+If the user didn't ask for an attribute to be created, we should really just leave it alone.

 Leaving it alone is simple.
 Just exclude it from that **Attributes to Create** parameter.